 including research results published here for the first time.

 are welcome to read below published Reviews and

 a Preview.
 Please click on the button below for

 If you have purchased the UT book and wish to re-download it,

 please click here

-If you purchased the UT 2nd ed. after 30th June 2012, please email us with Lulu's order no. and date: Bray Baroque will send you a free copy of the 3rd ed.
+If you purchased the UT 2nd ed. after 30th June 2012, please email us stating your name, country, Lulu Order no. and date.

 of UNEQUAL TEMPERAMENTS: THEORY, HISTORY AND PRACTICE:

 method for the temperaments

 TWO - TUNING AND FRETTING INSTRUCTIONS